 Indonesia inquired, regarding the presentation figure of simulated MSE data for a monitoring strategy, of what type of uncertainty would increase over time, and how to determine what constitutes an exceptional circumstance?

-The presenter noted that the data hypothetical, but that it reflected that the future is always more uncertain than the past, because of unknowns such as climate change and future recruitment, and thus the range of possible outcomes expanded over time.
+The presenter noted that the data were hypothetical, but that it reflected that the future is always more uncertain than the past, because of unknowns such as climate change and future recruitment levels, and thus the range of possible outcomes expanded over time.
 Regarding when an exceptional circumstance would be triggered, he stated that this would require consideration, probably by SC, and that a response to exceptional circumstances would likely depend on how far outside the expected range the projection was, and likely the stock status as well.

 FSM stated the need to prevent a disproportionate burden being transferred to SIDS through adoption of a harvest strategy, as outlined in CMM 2014-06, and inquired what could be done in this regard.

-The presenter stated that some objectives, including disproportionate burden, can’t be modelled within the MSE model process.
+The presenter stated that some objectives, including disproportionate burden, can’t be modelled within the MSE modelling process.
 He noted that the harvest strategy will set the overall level of fishing effort or catch, but how that is allocated among CCMs is for the Commission to decide, and that is where disproportionate burden can be considered.
-The harvest strategy in the mixed fishery analyses can look at how a management procedure for one stock impacts on another stock, which may assist with a disproportionate burden analysis.
+The harvest strategy in the mixed fishery analyses can look at how a management procedure for one stock impacts on another stock, which may also assist with a disproportionate burden analysis.

 Outputs from the SC18 Management Issues Theme Session